johnbillion/plugin-info/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 0.7.7 =
+Removed a PHP notice that was causing problems when WP_DEBUG was on.

 = 0.7.6 =
 Maintenance release including addition of a new <code>plugin_info()</code> template tag and various code improvements.